Trump ban by social media companies came after years of accommodation for world leaders who pushed the line

 Facebook and Twitter have long held that public officials should have greater latitude than everyday people due to the public’s right to hear their views.
 In practice, this “newsworthiness exemption” means that the companies often give a pass to inflammatory posts by world leaders and other powerful people who may have broken rules, including those on hate speech.

-The Post reported last year that Facebook devised its exception for public figures in response to then-candidate Trump’s comments attacking Muslims during his 2016 presidential campaign.
+The Washington Post reported last year that Facebook devised its exception for public figures in response to then-candidate Trump’s comments attacking Muslims during his 2016 presidential campaign.

 In deciding last week to suspend Trump indefinitely, Facebook chief executive Mark Zuckerberg said that the president’s unprecedented behavior overrode newsworthiness concerns.